top of page

 For parents, this means:

-• Educate: Discuss the dangers of steroids and unproven supplements early and often.
+• Educate: Discuss the risks associated with steroids and unproven supplements early and frequently.

-• Emphasize Health Over Performance: Focus on healthy habits, skill development, and personal bests, rather than external results or impossible ideals.
+• Emphasize Health Over Appearance: Focus on fostering healthy habits and personal bests rather than external achievements.

-• Diversify Interests: Encourage activities beyond highly competitive sports to broaden their identity and self-worth.
+• Diversify Interests: Encourage pursuits beyond high-pressure sports to enhance identity and self-worth.

-• Seek Professional Help: If you suspect steroid use, consult a medical professional who understands adolescent health and addiction, or reach out to a certified sports psychologist.
+• Seek Professional Help: Consult a medical professional if you suspect steroid use or reach out to a sports psychologist.

-Let's redefine strength for our young men: not by the size of the muscle, but by the vibrancy of the life it enables, the resilience of the spirit, and the integrity of the individual.
-Our boys deserve a path to true strength, built on health, not harmful illusions.
+Let’s redefine strength for our young men.
+It should reflect the health of their bodies, the resilience of their spirits, and the integrity of their character.
+Our boys deserve a path to true strength, one built on health and not harmful illusions.

 Sources: